python/cpython/Doc/library/threading.rst

 A condition variable has :meth:`acquire` and :meth:`release` methods that call the corresponding methods of the associated lock.
-It also has a :meth:`wait` method, and :meth:`notify` and :meth:`notifyAll` methods.
+It also has a :meth:`wait` method, and :meth:`notify` and :meth:`notify_all` methods.
 These three must only be called when the calling thread has acquired the lock, otherwise a :exc:`RuntimeError` is raised.

-The :meth:`wait` method releases the lock, and then blocks until it is awakened by a :meth:`notify` or :meth:`notifyAll` call for the same condition variable in another thread.
+The :meth:`wait` method releases the lock, and then blocks until it is awakened by a :meth:`notify` or :meth:`notify_all` call for the same condition variable in another thread.
 Once awakened, it re-acquires the lock and returns.
 It is also possible to specify a timeout.

 The :meth:`notify` method wakes up one of the threads waiting for the condition variable, if any are waiting.
-The :meth:`notifyAll` method wakes up all threads waiting for the condition variable.
+The :meth:`notify_all` method wakes up all threads waiting for the condition variable.

-Note: the :meth:`notify` and :meth:`notifyAll` methods don't release the lock;
+Note: the :meth:`notify` and :meth:`notify_all` methods don't release the lock;
-this means that the thread or threads awakened will not return from their :meth:`wait` call immediately, but only when the thread that called :meth:`notify` or :meth:`notifyAll` finally relinquishes ownership of the lock.
+this means that the thread or threads awakened will not return from their :meth:`wait` call immediately, but only when the thread that called :meth:`notify` or :meth:`notify_all` finally relinquishes ownership of the lock.

-Tip: the typical programming style using condition variables uses the lock to synchronize access to some shared state; threads that are interested in a particular change of state call :meth:`wait` repeatedly until they see the desired state, while threads that modify the state call :meth:`notify` or :meth:`notifyAll` when they change the state in such a way that it could possibly be a desired state for one of the waiters.
+Tip: the typical programming style using condition variables uses the lock to synchronize access to some shared state; threads that are interested in a particular change of state call :meth:`wait` repeatedly until they see the desired state, while threads that modify the state call :meth:`notify` or :meth:`notify_all` when they change the state in such a way that it could possibly be a desired state for one of the waiters.
 For example, the following code is a generic producer-consumer situation with unlimited buffer capacity::